 To be considered for admission into KU's Dietetic Internship Graduate Certificate program, the following are required:

 A bachelor’s degree from a didactic program in dietetics (DPD) accredited by the Accreditation Council for Education in Nutrition and Dietetics is required for admission.
 The degree must be from a regionally accredited U.S. university or college.
 Please note: the University of Kansas does not offer an accredited DPD.
-To view accredited programs see www.eatright.org.
+View a list of accredited programs at the Academy of Nutrition and Dietetics website.

 Degrees earned outside the United States must be evaluated for equivalency.
 For guidelines, see the International Fact Sheet provided by ACEND.